nicosantangelo/sublimetext-config/README.md

     "folder_exclude_patterns": [ /*...*/ ],

     //
-    // To use along side origami, to have the split on focus take up 75% of the screen "origami_auto_zoom_on_focus": 0.75
+    // Misc
+    "highlight_line": true,
+    "bold_folder_labels": true,

     //
+    // To use alongside origami, to have the split on focus take up 75% of the screen "origami_auto_zoom_on_focus": 0.75

+    //
     // Vim
-    // Have a block caret and start in command mode "highlight_line": false,
+    // Have a block caret and start in command mode "inverse_caret_state": true,
-    "inverse_caret_state": true,
     "caret_style": "phase",
-    "vintage_start_in_command_mode": true,
+    "vintage_start_in_command_mode": true
 }
 ````